Student Support Services

-The Center for Service-Learning & Community Engagement (CSLCE) provides students with opportunities to connect their academic and personal growth to the betterment of their community.
+Community Engagement and Sustainability (CES) provides students with opportunities to connect their academic and personal growth to the betterment of their community.
 CSLCE provides the space and opportunity for students to become active citizens from the classroom into their community through service-learning and other opportunities.

 Students, faculty, and community agencies benefit from the use of this space to train, present, collaborate and connect the campus with the community.
 Students benefit from an array of community engagement programs, including alternative break trips, ENGAGEd living community, days of service, volunteer opportunities and food pantry, plus a free thrift shop.
-Students have the opportunity to enhance their education with the hands-on experience of service-learning courses coordinated through the center.
+Students have the opportunity to enhance their education with the hands-on experience of service-learning courses.

 The Office of Student Research and Innovation pools resources from the Library, Financial Aid (e.g., scholarships), Office of Research and Sponsored Programs (Grants), and Career Services to empower students with mechanisms to support their academic and professional careers.
 OSRI is under the supervision of a faculty member with 50% FTE release.
 A committee of faculty and staff from every college deliberate on issues affecting student research success.
 Annually, students may apply for travel grants and research support grants in a competitive process, which concludes with a research showcase weekend, where students present their research in either poster or oral format.
 Every month, OSRI supports professional development for students.
 In total, OSRI awarded approximately $50,000 in student travel and student research support for 2018-2019.